AI in Design: Just Another Tool in a Cover Designer’s Toolkit

 Remember that time you spent an entire day tracking an antelope across the Savannah, tiring it out until it collapsed from heat exhaustion, ensuring you and your family would eat that night?

 If you do remember that time, I have a lot of questions.
-Most of us don’t because humans have spent millennia working on tools and technologies that ensure we don’t have to.
+Most of us don’t, because humans have spent millennia working on tools and technologies that ensure we don’t have to.
 We now find ourselves at a point where our major prey – pizzas – can neither attack nor outrun us, for which I am eternally grateful.

 I am a firm believer that tools and technologies make our lives better.
 This optimism extends to a new technology that some believe will not just take my job and business, but may render my entire profession obsolete: generative AI.